 How He Communicates With You

 A 2018 study by the University of Alberta identified a set of behaviors often associated with building trust between two people.
-They found that mimicking someone's movements, initiating conversation, and close physical proximity can signal trustworthiness to another person.
+They found that mimicking someone's movements, initiating conversation, and close physical contact or proximity can signal trustworthiness to another person.

 In addition, if you've formed a relationship where you text, call, or spend time with this person already, how they handle these types of communications may also give you some indication of their feelings.
+You may also want to observe whether they talk about deeper subjects or keep the conversation superficial.
+The depth and frequency of your communication may be able to give you an idea of how they feel.

 While someone interested in friendship may also behave this way, a person who wants to get to know you better may respond more quickly to your texts, return your calls, and make an effort to spend time with you.